gvwilson/thirdbit/fiction/iffy/index.md

 wondering as she left whether this was how her older self had felt leaving the courtroom all those years ago.

+<span id="2024-04-18-c"></span>

+The governor turned what she had built over in his hands.
+"It seems simpler than I expected," he said cautiously.

+Sandrine shrugged.
+"Simple is good.
+Here, let me show you."
+She took it from him and cranked its cardboard tail around and around, counting to fifty in her head, then set it down.
+With one slow, swinging step after another, the cardboard giraffe began striding toward the edge of the desk, its head bobbing in counterpoint each time a leg swung forward.

+"Well done.
+I think that's all the proof—"

+"Excuse me, sir."
+Sandrine raised a finger.
+"If you'll just give it a moment please?"

+The governor sat back and steepled his fingers under his chin.
+*I really wish he'd stop doing that,*
+Sandrine thought.
+Five steps, ten—when it reached the edge of the desk the giraffe put one foot into empty air and stopped.
+Its head continued bobbing up and down, but its legs no longer propelled it forward.

+"I say,"
+the governor said admiringly.
+"That's quite the trick."

+"I figured out a way to make a Hoye latch out of tinfoil, sir.
+It only has one, though.
+If I started it further ahead or behind and its left leg went over first, it wouldn't have worked."

+The governor smiled as if at a clever quip.
+"So, a nice bit of engineering and a bit of the old razzle dazzle, eh?"
+He wiggled his fingers in the air.

+"Yes, sir."

+"Well."
+He picked up the giraffe,
+turned it over,
+and held it out to her once again.
+"For good luck,"
+he explained when she hesitated.
+"I'm afraid your next assignment is going to be a little more complicated.
+And a bit riskier.
+Private… um…?"

+"Leung, sir,"
+the Marine behind her said.

+"Private Leung will escort you downstairs.
+We've set up an isolation area with the usual precautions.
+Please do check with him before making any modifications—we really would like to avoid any misunderstandings."

+"Of course, sir."
+She tapped her fingers on the giraffe's cardboard body, one two three four thumb, one four two three thumb.
+"May I ask what I'll be making, sir?"

+"Oh yes, of course.
+Silly of me to forget."
+*Which you didn't,*
+Sandrine thought.
+*You just wanted me to ask.*

+The governor swiped an image of a four-legged sentry bot onto the wall.
+"We've been trying to get into the main chamber of whatever the Niobium project was a cover for.
+It has proven to be quite stubborn—whenever we get past its outer defenses it starts warning us about thermonuclear this and quantum implosion that.
+Our models tell us that subterfuge might work better.
+Sneaking in,"
+he explained as she opened her mouth.
+"We recovered one of these bots along with Citizen Kwan.
+If you can put some sensors in it that the base can't detect, well, that would certainly be a step in the right direction."

+"Of course, sir, I'll do my best."
+She hesitated.
+"May I ask please, is there a timeline?"

+The governor cocked an eyebrow.
+"What do you mean?"

+"Is there a deadline of any sort, sir?"
+It was as close as Sandrine dared come to asking if they had to beat the other governors that she probably wasn't supposed to know about.

+"Well,
+sooner is always better,"
+the governor said briskly.
+Light sparkled in his eyes.
+"Now if you'll forgive me,
+I really must take this call.
+Good luck."

+"Thank you, sir."
+He waved a hand in her direction as she saluted and left, his attention already elsewhere.

+<span id="2024-04-18-d"></span>

+The "isolation area" turned out to be the middle of what Sandrine guessed had until yesterday been a cafeteria.
+Six tables pushed together were her workbench.
+Together,
+they were the center square in a tic-tac-toe grid.
+The other eight squares were empty except for the cameras, fire extinguishers, EMPs, and needle guns bolted to the walls.
+She knew they were there in case whatever she built got out of hand, but they still made the space between her shoulderblades itch the way it sometimes did—or had—when she was in the field.

+The sentry bot was laid out in pieces across three of the tables.
+One leg was missing,
+but that would be easy to replace.
+Its core,
+on the other hand—she held it up in front of a circular UV light.
+The tiny imperfections that allowed this piece of crystal to think sparkled like the tech in the governor's eyes.
+She carefully put it back in its gold-lined neutralite case and set it aside.
+Mechanicals first,
+then she could worry about the safeties and failsafes that were sure to be hidden in its programming.

+Private Leung sat on a stool by the door and watched her work with the patience of someone who had been on watch just as often as she had.
+"Sorry,"
+he said when she asked if he could help her turn over the bot's torso.
+"Orders are to keep my distance, just in case."
+He patted the gauss gun in his lap.

+"No worries."
+In truth the bot was lighter than it looked, in part thanks to the absence of ammunition.
+Asking the private to help had mostly been the equivalent of sending a drone over unknown territory to see what she was up against.

+He did pass on her request for a ladder, a pulley, and some cable, though.
+"Oh g'day," Sandrine said as the door opened and Sergeant Vassilenko carried them in.

+The sergeant didn't even glance at her as he set down his load.
+"Don't mind him,"
+Private Leung said after he left.
+"Just got a refresh last night.
+He'll be back to normal in a day or two."

+"Refresh?"
+Sandrine asked as casually as she could as she opened the ladder's legs and positioned it beside the bot's torso.

+"Yeah."
+Leung shrugged.
+"We're not lasting as long as we used to.
+Apparently we start to go wonky after a couple or three weeks now.
+The sergeant started talking about Bharati again so they had to do another imprint."

+Sandrine froze for a moment with the pulley in her hands before climbing the ladder.
+Private Leung gave no sign of having noticed.
+"What's a Bharati?" she asked as she began looping wire around the rafter.

+The soldier shrugged his host's shoulders again.
+"Some place further up the coast.
+Some op went skew there twenty years ago.
+Apparently our suits are all off-book orphans from that."
+He pointed a thumb at his chest to make it clear what he meant by "suits".

+"Not this one,"
+Sandrine grunted
+as she lifted the pulley into place.
+The wires tightened but held when she put weight on the pulley, so she threaded the cable around the wheel and climbed back down.
+One end of the cable crimped into a carabiner that clipped onto the bot's back.
+She hauled on the other to lift its weight, then stooped and duck-walked under the table.

+"Hey!"
+Private Leung stood up and levelled the gauss gun in her direction.
+"Come out of there!"

+"Give me a second,"
+she called.
+"I just have to—mmph—I just have to tie this off."

+"I said come out,"
+he barked.
+"Now!"

+"All right, all right, don't get your frontal lobes in a twist."
+She stood and raised her hands.
+"See?"
+The bot swayed gently from side to side beside her.
+"Now I can get the legs back on."

 </section>